WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/messages.md

     | **Flag** | **Meaning**
     |  --------| ---------
     | 7 | Failed to archive a Dossier, layout or Digital article.

+25. SupportsForms and SupportsCropping are deprecated since 10.11.0 and always a "false" value is provided.

+26. DirectPublish is no longer included since 10.12.0.

 ## RabbitMQ integration \[since 10.0\]